-- All students were engaged in high quality instruction that infused Indigenous teachings, inquiry and Education for Sustainable Development concepts in learning about literacy and numeracy concepts. - All students accessed the Thinking Classroom to explore deeper understanding of mathematical concepts on vertical surfaces. - Students were provided after school options such as CANU after school programming, B&G Club, MERC, art club and the school's various events.
-Other extra-curricular activities were offered to students throughout the year during noon hour activities. - Our Winter Concerts were an opportunity for students to perform for our families and they filled our gym as an appreciative audience. - Students enjoyed the development of physical fitness through rich activities such as RWB dance, Zumba sessions, inclusion of Indigenous games, a Skipping Contest, Swimming Counts, skating, snowshoeing, Circus inquiry and Jump Rope for Heart, Running Club plus many more activities prepared by our Physical Education teacher. - All students participated in a school-wide Inquiry Project entitled "94 Calls to Action".
-Each class made a commitment regarding their next steps toward reconciliation. - More students accessed the Breakfast and Snack Programs.
+- All students were engaged in high quality instruction that infused Indigenous teachings, inquiry and Education for Sustainable Development concepts in learning about literacy and numeracy concepts. - Students, families and staff continued to support the 94 Calls to Action and work towards reconciliation with Indigenous people. - All students accessed the Thinking Classroom to explore deeper understanding of mathematical concepts on vertical surfaces. - Students were provided after school options such as CANU after school programming, B&G Club, MERC, art club and the school's various events.
+Other extra-curricular activities were offered to students throughout the year during noon hour activities. - Our Winter Concerts were an opportunity for students to perform for our families and they filled our gym as an appreciative audience. - Students enjoyed the development of physical fitness through rich activities such as RWB dance, Zumba sessions, inclusion of Indigenous games, a Skipping Contest, Swimming Counts, skating, snowshoeing, Circus inquiry, badminton tournament and Jump Rope for Heart, Running Club plus many more activities prepared by our Physical Education teacher. - Each class made a commitment regarding their next steps toward reconciliation. - More students accessed the Breakfast and Snack Programs.
 Our staff delivered fresh, delicious and home-made meals/snacks daily to students. - All classes were able to participate in no fee field trips during the whole school year.
 This sparked interest and investigations to enrich their understanding of concepts studied in class at various locations in the city. - Several students were host cooks and bakers during food preparation activities. - Our Grade 6 Farewell was a success and many families attended.
-Families and their children were very excited to celebrate during this wonderful event. - Shopping with Cops, Talent Show, Spirit Week, Movie Days, visit from our Trustee, trip to Government House, Terry Fox Run and student hosted assemblies were additional highlights. - Students learned about strategies to help support their development of their emotional needs.
-We hosted a neurodivergent workshop that families attended and received tools to use at home.
+Families and their children were very excited to celebrate during this wonderful event. - Shopping with Cops, Talent Show, Spirit Week, Movie Days, Terry Fox Run and student hosted assemblies were additional highlights. - Students learned about strategies to help support their development of emotional needs.
 They also learned about the Zones of Regulations, Growth Mindset, Mindfulness and Restorative practices.

-Achievements for 2023-2024
+Achievements for 2024-2025